 What is an annual fire safety statement?

-An Annual Fire Safety Statement is a document issued by or on behalf of the owner of a building to the effect that each Essential Fire Safety Measure installed in the building or on the land has been assessed by a properly qualified person and was found to be capable of performing to the standard required by the most recent Fire Safety Schedule for the premises.
+An Annual Fire Safety Statement is a document issued by or on behalf of the owner of a building to the effect that each Essential Fire Safety Measure installed in the building or on the land has been assessed by a competent fire safety practitioner and was found to be capable of performing to the standard required by the most recent Fire Safety Schedule for the premises.

 When is an assessment or inspection of the fire safety measures required for a property?

 The assessment and inspection of an Essential Fire Safety Measure or building must have been carried out within the period of 3 months prior to the date on which the Annual Fire Safety Statement is due.

 A copy of the Annual Fire Safety Statement and current Fire Safety Schedule must be forwarded to: